André's 8-bit Pages Projects Code Resources Tools Forum

 This page describes the different ROM versions.
 There are basically three parts of each ROM set - for the BASIC ROM version and for the so-called editor ROM, and then the kernal.

-The BASIC as used in the Commodore PET computers is actually something programmed by Microsoft - in parts maybe even by Bill Gates himself.
-At least a comment in the pagetable's MS BASIC history is supposed to be by Bill and says he put the WAIT easter egg there himself (I'd take that with a grain of salt though).
+Microsoft later incorporated such changes as well.
+Commodore went back to Microsoft for an update.
+In that process Microsoft created the famous "WAIT6502,x" Easter Egg in the BASIC2 version.
+A comment in the pagetable's MS BASIC history is supposed to be by Bill Gates and says he put the WAIT easter egg there himself (I'd take that with a grain of salt though).

 Anyway, the link below is a great analysis of the different MS BASIC versions, including the versions for Apple and Altair and how they relate to each other.